-17 Undertaking additional employment
+19 Undertaking additional employment

-- 17.1 No personal business activity or outside work of any sort maybe undertaken by employees during their normal working hours for the School/Trust.
-However during other times, the Trust will not unreasonably preclude any of its employees from undertaking additional employment but such employment must not conflict with, or be detrimental to, the School's/Trust's interests and the health and safety of the employee. - 17.2 If such additional employment is undertaken, no School/Trust equipment, accommodation or resources may be used in connection with these activities.
+- 19.1 No personal business activity or outside work of any sort maybe undertaken by employees during their normal working hours for the School/CMAT.
+However, during other times, the CMAT will not unreasonably preclude any of its employees from undertaking additional employment but such employment must not conflict with, or be detrimental to, the School's/CMAT's interests and the health and safety of the employee. - 19.2 If such additional employment is undertaken, no School/CMAT equipment, accommodation or resources may be used in connection with these activities.

-18 Personal use of Social media
+20 Personal use of social media

-- 18.1 Staff must be especially careful when using Social Media not to engage in conduct outside work which could damage the reputation and standing of the School/Trust.
-The term 'Social Media' may include (but is not limited to) blogs, social networking sites, forums, bulletin boards, online gaming, video/phots sharing sites, chatrooms and instant messenger. - 18.2 The following are examples of the personal use of Social Media that the Trust will regard as unacceptable: - Publishing or forwarding material which could be deemed to undermine the Catholic ethos of the Trust - Publishing or forwarding material which may be considered discriminatory on the grounds of a Protected Characteristic (see section 7.3) or which is contrary to the duty to positively promote equality and diversity and inclusion at all times.
-This includes, but is not limited to, material of a racist or sexist nature or material which seeks demean or threaten those with a particular religious belief or which could be considered to ridicule or be hurtful to those with a disability. - Publishing or forwarding material (including pictures and messages) that may be considered threatening, hurtful, demeaning or defamatory to others - Discussing your own or someone's private life inappropriately online.
+- 20.1 Staff must be especially careful when using Social Media not to engage in conduct outside work which could damage the reputation and standing of the School/CMAT.
+The term 'Social Media' may include (but is not limited to) blogs, social networking sites, forums, bulletin boards, online gaming, video/phots sharing sites, chatrooms and instant messenger. - 20.2 Staff's social media profiles should not be available to pupils.
+If they have a personal profile on social media sites, they should not use their full name, as pupils may be able to find them.
+Staff should consider using a first and middle name instead and set public profiles to private. - 20.3 Staff should not attempt to contact pupils or their parents via social media, or any other means outside school, in order to develop any sort of relationship.
+They will not make any efforts to find pupils' or parents' social media profiles. - 20.4 The following are examples of the personal use of social media that the CMAT will regard as unacceptable: - ✓ Publishing or forwarding material which could be deemed to undermine the Catholic ethos of the CMAT. - ✓ Publishing or forwarding material which may be considered discriminatory on the grounds of a Protected Characteristic (see section 8.3) or which is contrary to the duty to positively promote equality and diversity and inclusion at all times.
+This includes, but is not limited to, material of a racist or sexist nature or material which seeks demean or threaten those with a particular religious belief or which could be considered to ridicule or be hurtful to those with a disability. - ✓ Publishing or forwarding material (including pictures and messages) that may be considered threatening, hurtful, demeaning or defamatory to others.

+✓ Discussing your own or someone's private life inappropriately online.